Manage your account online or use the Ecotricity app

 An engineer will visit your home, safely remove your old meters, install new smart meters, and then talk you through how to use them.

 We’re installing smart meters in stages.
-Our meter operator, Magnum, will be in touch with you when installations are about to start in your area.
+Our meter operator, Fulcrum, will be in touch with you when installations are about to start in your area.

 Security has been a really important part of the smart meter programme from the start.